 During 2018 the Company acquired the Drop Down Assets from NRG, as described in Note 3, Acquisitions and Dispositions.
-The difference between the cash paid and historical value of the acquired Drop Down Assets was recorded as a distribution to/contribution from NRG with the offset contributed capital.
+The difference between the cash paid and historical value of the acquired Drop Down Assets was recorded as a distribution to/contribution from NRG with the offset to noncontrolling interest.
 As the projects were owned by NRG prior to the Drop Down Assets acquisitions, the pre-acquisition income (loss) of such projects were recorded as attributable to NRG's noncontrolling interest.
 Prior to the date of acquisition, certain of the projects made distributions to NRG and NRG made contributions into certain projects.
-These amounts are reflected within the Company's statement of members' equity as changes in the contributed capital balance.
+These amounts are reflected within the Company's statement of stockholders' equity as changes in the noncontrolling interest balance.

-Note 12 - Segment Reporting
+Note 13 - Segment Reporting